Frequently Asked Munda Biddi Questions:

 What are diversions?
 The Trail is occasionally closed for various reasons and an alternative route provided.
 Check here to see the up dated diversions.
 Print the map and take it with you on your ride.
 See more here.

 How many markers are there?
 Not counting the ones within 100m of the last one (unless it was a change in direction marker) I counted over 2500

 How many change of direction markers are there?
 I counted around 1500.
 Want to make sure you don't miss one?
 Then get the route sheet summaries.

 What sort of bike do I need?
-See the discussion here, but basically a good quality mountain bike with wide knobbly tyres, a rack and panniers is the least expensive, easiest option.
+See the discussion here, but basically a good quality mountain bike, with wide knobbly tyres, a rack and panniers is the least expensive, easiest option.

 What is the Trail like?
 It is hard to sum up 1000km, but the first two maps have more steep hills and pea gravel, where as the next 7 maps have better quality surfaces for riding on.

 How do I get info on what the Trail is like?
 See my diary for each day of the ride or see the route sheets for detailed info

 How long will it take me?
 See the discussion here